jesualujan/jesualujan/README.md

 <a href="https://app.daily.dev/jesulujan01"><img src="https://api.daily.dev/devcards/c7d6413b4e0b48258aae753e7c1e0f6a.png?r=e3m" width="400" alt="jesua luján's Dev Card"/></a>

-Self-taught resident of Querétaro city, who is passionate about self-learning and resolve problems with technology, entrepreneurial, mexican web developer with 2+ years of experience as a code sensei.
+Self-taught resident of Guadalajara city, entrepreneurial, who is passionate about self-learning and resolve problems with technology, entrepreneurial, mexican web developer with 4+ years of experience as a code sensei.
 Managed and leading software development teams in communities of software development as Facebook developers circle and Devf.
 Professionally proficient in English ​with Intermediate knowledge of French and basic Chinese.

-Skills: MERN STACK, DATA SCIENCE, COMPUTER SCIENCE, FRONTEND AND BACKEND DEVELOPMENT
+Skills: MERN STACK, DATA SCIENCE, COMPUTER SCIENCE, FULL STACK DEVELOPER

-- 🔭 I’m currently working on Alternet Telecom https://alternet.com.mx/
+- 🔭I was a ex collaborator at Alternet Telecom
-- 🔭 I’m currently working on Devf https://www.devf.la/
+- 🔭 I’m currently working on Devf as a Code Sensei https://www.devf.la/
-- 🌱 I’m currently learning: React Advance, NextJs, MERN and LAMP STACK
+- 🌱 I’m currently learning: DevOps
 - 👯 I’m looking to collaborate on: devs communities
 - 📫 How to reach me: Write me: code.masterqro@gmail.com
 - 😄 Pronouns: You can call me as: lujan